CollotsSpot/Massiv/GHOST_PLAYERS_ANALYSIS.md

 - They're hidden from the app's player selector (filtered by `available` status)
 - They may disappear after MA server restart
 - They don't affect functionality
+- On reinstall, one ghost will be "adopted" and revived

 ---

 ## Testing Checklist

+### Normal Operation
 - [ ] Fresh install generates ONE player ID and reuses it across app restarts
 - [ ] Killing and reopening app doesn't create new ghost
 - [ ] Network disconnect/reconnect doesn't create new ghost
 - [ ] Check logs for "Using existing" vs "Generated new" messages
 - [ ] Player list shows only available players (ghosts hidden)

+### Ghost Adoption (Reinstall Test)
+- [ ] Note current player count before reinstall
+- [ ] Uninstall app completely
+- [ ] Reinstall and connect with same owner name
+- [ ] Check logs for "Found matching ghost" and "Adopting ghost player ID"
+- [ ] Verify NO new ghost player was created (same player count)
+- [ ] Verify the adopted ghost is now available

+### Cross-Device Isolation
+- [ ] Install on two phones with different owner names
+- [ ] Play on Phone A
+- [ ] Verify Phone B does NOT start playing
+- [ ] Check Phone B logs for "🚫 Ignoring event for different player"

 ---